lindbrook/cholera/docs/notes/references.md

 David Freedman.
 1999.
 “From Association to Causation: Some Remarks on the History of Statistics”. *Statistical Science*.
 14(3): 243-258.

+Mary Gabriel.
+2011. *Love and Capital: Karl and Jenny Marx and the Birth of a Revolution*.
+New York: Little, Brown and Company.

 Ruth Goodman.
 2015. *How to Be a Victorian: A Dawn-to-Dusk Guide to Victorian Life*.
 New York: Liveright.